 While you should definitely make sure you drink at least half a gallon a day, this is not what I meant when I reference dehydration.

-It’s pretty common to wake up feeling thirsty, and even with a dry mouth.
+It’s pretty common to wake up feeling thirsty, even with a dry mouth.
 I always wake up thirsty.
 I literally keep my water bottle next to my bed for when I wake up.

 This is because you actually lose a lot of water while sleeping.
-Most of it by sweating, but also by breathing and even drooling!
+Most of it is by sweating, but also by breathing and even drooling!

-That’s why you’ll also see this effect if you weigh yourself before and after working out, you might think you lost a lot of weight, but you actually just excreted a couple pounds of water!
+That’s why you’ll also see this effect if you weigh yourself before and after working out, you might think you lost a lot of weight, but you actually just excreted a couple of pounds of water!

-If you drink a lot of water before bed you will notice that you actually lose a quite a bit of weight just by going pee.
+If you drink a lot of water before bed you will notice that you actually lose quite a bit of weight just by going pee.